RichRelevance/scalaz-netty/README.md

 - Byte buffers are copied upon receipt.
 The only way to *safely* address this problem will be to integrate with Scodec and decode against the directly allocated byte buffers.
 Not hard to do, really...
 - Exceptions probably don't propagate properly under all circumstances.

+## License

+Licensed under the Apache License 2.0.
+For more information, please see `LICENSE.txt`.
+Opening a pull request signifies your consent to license your contributions under the Apache License 2.0.
+Don't open a pull request if you don't know what this means.